Genicular Artery Embolization (GAE)

 The entire process usually takes 1-2 hours.
 Most people return to their normal daily activities in just a couple of days.

-Many patients experience less pain for one to two years, and some research shows relief can last up to four years.
+Many patients experience less pain for 1 to 2 years, and some research shows relief can last up to 4 years.

 Is GAE Right for You?